pr0f37/cosmic_python/docs/source/domain_modeling.rst

 ###############
 Domain Modeling
 ###############
-Correct Domain Driven Desing should result in domain object representation reflected in minimal yet complete set of class definitions.
+Correct Domain Driven Design should result in domain object representation reflected in minimal yet complete set of class definitions.
 Classes should be reflecting the behavior and possible states of the objects of business model.
 Their characteristics should directly explain their behavior.